 Just a fun aside, because it I usually have to stop to think about it: the spelling of the word, chili, can be confusing.
 Is it chili, chilli, or chile?
 Although in North America, we spell it as chili, in the UK, it's spelled as chilli, with two l's.
 We commonly use chile to descripe the actual peppers.

 We like our chili a little spicy, but this recipe is easy to adjust, so that you can have as much, or as little spice as you like.
-Or none at all.
+Or none.
 If you love Chili like we do, check out another delicious recipe here: Tequila Chicken Chili

 Butternut Squash Black Bean Chili – Vegetarian Chili Recipe